kushagramttl/Distributed-File-System/README.md

      If the chunk is the main chunk, the main_chunk_port = -1

+These should be run in the following order:
+1. MasterServer 1
+2. MasterServer 2
+3. PortDiscovery
+4. ChunkServer 1
+5. ChunkServer 2
+6. ChunkServer 3
+7. ChunkServer Replica
+8. Client

 The chunk server can be a replica chunk server or the main chunk server.